spthm/planets/README.md

 # planets
-Information about the planets in the Solar System Software Carpentry Bootcamp demonstration repo.
+Information about the planets in the Solar System.

+Software Carpentry Bootcamp demonstration repo.